ergo-services/ergo/README.md

 #### [v2.2.0](https://github.com/ergo-services/ergo/releases/tag/v1.999.220) 2022-10-XX [tag version v1.999.220] ####

-* Introduced gen.Web
-* Introduced gen.TCP
+* Introduced gen.Web behavior.
+It implements Web API Gateway pattern is also sometimes known as the "Backend For Frontend" (BFF).
+* Introduced gen.TCP behavior - socket acceptor pool for TCP protocols.
+It provides everything you need to accept TCP connections and process packets with a small code base and low latency
-* Introduced gen.UDP
+* Introduced gen.UDP - the same as gen.TCP, but for UDP protocol
-* Introduced cloud client
-* Introduced System application
-* Introduced etf TypeRegister
-* updated examples
+* Introduced Events.
+This is a simple pub/sub feature within a node —any gen.Process can become a producer by registering a new event (method gen.Process.RegisterEvent), while the others can subscribe to these events using gen.Process.MonitorEvent.
+This feature behaves in a monitor manner but only works within a node.
+You may also want to subscribe to a system event - node.EventNetwork to receive event notification on connect/disconnect any peers.
+Subscriber process will also receive gen.MessageEventDown if a producer process went down (terminated).
+* Introduced Cloud Client - allows connecting to the cloud platform [https://ergo.sevices](https://ergo.services).
+You may want to register your email there, and we will inform you about the platform launch day.
+* Introduced type registration for the ETF encoding/decoding.
+This feature allows you to get rid of manually decoding with etf.TermIntoStruct for the receiving messages.
+Register your type using etf.RegisterType(...), and you will be receiving messages in a native type.
-* errors moved to lib package
+* Predefined set of errors has moved to lib package.
-* updated HandleDirect method in gen.ServerBehavior allows handle this kind of requests asynchronously(added method Reply)
+* Updated HandleDirect method in gen.ServerBehavior (got extra argument etf.Ref to distinguish the requests).
+This change allows you to handle these requests asynchronously using method gen.ServerProcess.Reply(...).
-* Introduced Events ( methods RegisterEvent,UnregisterEvent, MonitorEvent, DemonitorEvent, SendEventMessage; message gen.MessageEventDown)
-* updated node.Options Listeners
+* Updated node.Options.
+Now it has field Listeners (node.Listener type).
+It allows you to start any number of listeners with custom options - Port, TLS settings, or custom Handshake/Proto interfaces.
 * fixed build on 32-bit arch
 * fix freezing on ARM arch #102.
 * Fixed problem with encoding negative int8